-Family Therapy sessions are available at all LOCs and are defined as in-person, by telephone or by telehealth contact between one (1) therapist level LPHA, one (1) patient and their family member(s).
+Family Therapy sessions are available at all LOCs and are defined as face-to-face contact between one (1) therapist level LPHA, one (1) patient and their family members.
 Services are billed in 15-minute increments with sessions ranging from 15 to 60 minutes.
-A Progress Note must be written for each session and documented in the I or Sage.
+A Progress Note must be written for each session and documented in the EHR or Sage.